fuubian/Masterthesis_Code/README.md

 ## Model list

 The following models are integrated into this benchmark.
 This list includes a shorter model name (which is required to run the inference script) and the exact version.
+Generally, the exact model names to run the scripts can be seen and changed in the `config.py` file.

 - GLM: [glm-4v-9b](https://huggingface.co/THUDM/glm-4v-9b)
 - GPT4: [GPT-4o](https://openai.com/index/hello-gpt-4o/)